James-Muthama/Matatu-Pap-Admin-App/README.md

 - **Placeholder Image**: The `![Matatu Pap Admin App](https://via.placeholder.com/150)` is a placeholder.
 Replace it with a URL to an actual app logo or screenshot if available (e.g., upload an image to the repository and link it).
 - **License**: The README assumes an MIT License.
 If you’re using a different license, update the `License` section and ensure a `LICENSE` file exists in the repository.
 - **Firebase**: The setup mentions Firebase as optional since many mobile apps use it.
 If your app doesn’t use Firebase, you can remove that part.
-- **Contact Info**: Add your email or other contact details if desired.

-If you need help adding a specific section, tweaking the content, or uploading an image to the repository, let me know!